 Lake Creek is one of the tributaries of the upper Yellowstone River, and by this time my son and I were not far from Cooke City, a small tourist town, and the “Silver Gate” entrance to Yellowstone National Park.
 My son expressed an interest in seeing Old Faithful geyser before heading to the motel I had booked in Bozeman, Montana.
 Although I knew that would be a longer drive than traveling north on US Highway 89, I was happy to let my son pick the route and go south on Highway 89 instead.
 I even let him take the wheel of our SUV; at that time, he was still learning how to drive, and I looked forward to taking a snooze in the passenger seat.

 As it happened, he ended up driving many miles that day, and was beginning to show his impatience as the afternoon wore on.
 Part of the problem was the lack of scenery.
 I explained that in 1998, a few years before he was born, forest fires had burned over 30 percent of Yellowstone National Park.
-The forest had regenerated, as forests do; but it seemed to us that most of the evergreen trees along our route were the same age, which was not far from the truth.
-Honestly, that part of the drive was monotonous.
+The forest had regenerated, as forests do.
+The new stands of lodgepole pines were healthier and denser... but mile after mile of densely-packed young evergreen trees is monotonous, as scenery goes.

 The other issue is the fact that Yellowstone National Park is not as mountainous as many folks believe it to be.
-If one wants a mountain view, one has to visit the Mount Washburn overlook, or head into the backcountry.
+In most of the park, one literally “can’t see the forest for the trees.”
+If one wants a grand sweeping view of the park, one has to visit the Mount Washburn overlook, or head into the backcountry.
 Yellowstone Lake and the surrounding access highway are at a relatively low elevation, located in the ancient caldera of the Yellowstone supervolcano.
-The park is as abundant in wildlife as Glacier and other national parks.
-It just doesn’t offer the same alpine views as the ones we’d seen earlier that day.
+The park is rich in wildlife and other features that justify its popularity.
+It just doesn’t offer the same alpine views as the ones we’d seen on Highway 212 earlier that day.

 Yellowstone is more renowned for its volcanic geology, which created the Grand Prismatic Spring and Yellowstone’s other hot springs and geysers.
 My son, intent on reaching our destination, was not inclined to spend time at the other geologic features—not when we were so close to Old Faithful.
 But we were delayed anyway, by the 20-minute traffic jam on the highway north of the geyser.
 There is a reason such places are called tourist “traps”!
 Though we were way out West, the highway and parking conditions resembled those of Disney World.